 You must have applied and been fully assessed for your student funding BEFORE applying to the Student Support Fund.
 If you have not yet received your student funding, we may be able to offer you a short-term loan as a contribution towards your living costs.

-To apply for a short-term loan, you need to attend a drop-in session:
+To apply for a short-term loan, you need to get in touch with the team.

 - Your Student ID card

 - A print out from a cash machine showing your current balance